 9 Principles for Effective Strategic Planning

 But it doesn’t have to be this way.
 I’ve seen first hand what the right strategic planning process can do for a company.
-So, in this post, I’m hoping to change any negative thinking about strategic planning by sharing 9 principles that, if implemented effectively, will radically transform your business.
-I hope you find them helpful.
+The Paterson Center has 9 principles for strategic planning that, if implemented effectively, can radically transform your business.

 1. Manage the Whole